exogen/graphbrainz/schema.md

   cursor: String!
 }

-# Date on which a release was released in a country/region with a
+# Date on which a release was issued in a country/region with a
 # particular label, catalog number, barcode, and what release format was used.
 type ReleaseEvent {
   area: Area